futurmaster/reactodo/README.md

 - remove unnecessary

 # How to use the demo?
 You can add a new task simply using the text input on the top.
-To update on of the existing tasks you can use the edit button or just use the delete option to remove one.
+To update one of the existing tasks you can use the edit button or just use the delete option to remove one.
-If you're done with one of your task you can mark as done with a simple duple click on it.
-(Use the same method to mark the done tasks as undone.)
+If you're done with one of your tasks you can mark it as done with a simple duple click on it.
+(Use the same method to mark done tasks as undone.)